avartak/DIMPLE/README.md

 ```

 ## Function arguments
 DIMPLE allows both pass-by-value and pass-by-reference arguments to functions.
 By default, arguments are passed by value.
-However, if the argument name is preceded by the `@` symbol in the function signature, that argument is passed by reference.
+However, if the argument name is preceded by the `$` symbol in the function signature, that argument is passed by reference.

 ```
-flip := func(@b : bool) {
+flip := func($b : bool) {

     if b {
         b = false;